nodegoat/documentation/configuration/projects/README.md

 ##### Condition

 Select a stored Condition that will be active for this Type within this Project.
-Should you also have specified a Condition for this Type in Design, the Project specific Condition will extend this Condition.
+Should you also have specified a Condition for this Type in Model, the Project specific Condition will extend this Condition.

 #### Defaults